 It’s no secret that exercise is good for you.
 It can help you lose weight, maintain a healthy weight, build muscle, and improve your overall fitness level.
-However, if you don’t give your body time to recover after a workout, you can actually do more harm than good.
+However, if you don’t give your body time for workout recovery, you can actually do more harm than good.
 When you work out, you’re actually breaking down your muscles, and it’s during the recovery process that they rebuild and become stronger.
 If you don’t allow your body enough time to recover, you can experience pain, fatigue, and even injuries.

 There are many things you can do to speed up your body’s recovery process after a workout.
-Here are 8 of the most effective methods:
+Here are 8 ways to speed up muscle strain recovery:

 1. Drink plenty of water